maastrichtlawtech/awesome-legal-nlp/summaries/zhong2020how.md

 #### 3.2.
 Legal Element Extraction

 - The extraction of legal elements focuses on extracting *constitutive elements of crime* (e.g., whether someone is killed or something is stolen).
+- They conducted experiments on a Chinese dataset for several existing methods (TextCNN, DPCNN, LSTM, BiDAF and BERT).
+The best results are given by BiDAF and BERT pre-trained on Chinese legal text.

+### 4. Applications of LegalAI

+#### 4.1.
+Legal Judgement Prediction

+- Legal Judgement Prediction concerns how to predict the judgment results from both the fact description of a case and the contents of the statutory articles in the Civil Law system.
+As a result, it is an essential and representative task in countries with Civil Law system.
+- They conducted experiments on C-LJP, a large-scale Chinese criminal judgment prediction dataset.
+They implemented several text classification models, including TextCNN, DPCNN, LSTM and BERT (pre-trained on Chinese criminal cases).
+They also implemented several methods designed for legal judgement prediction, including FactLaw, TopJudge and Gating Network.
+- They found that the performance of BERT is not satisfactory, as it does not make much improvement from those models with fewer parameters.
+The main reason is that the length of the legal text is very long, but the maximum length that BERT can handle is 512.
+- Although embedding-based methods can achieve promising performance, we still need to consider combining symbol-based with embedding-based methods in LJP.
+- For better LJP performance, some challenges require the future efforts of researchers:
+  - *Document understanding and reasoning techniques* are required to obtain global information from extremely long legal texts.
+  - *Few-shot learning*: even low-frequency charges should not be ignored as they are part of legal integrity.
+  - *Interpretability*: if we want to apply methods to real legal systems, we must understand how they make predictions.
+However, existing embedding-based methods work as a black box.
+What factors affected their predictions remain unknown, and this may introduce unfairness and ethical issues like gender bias to the legal systems.

+#### 4.2.
+Similar Case Matching

+- In those countries with the Common Law system, decisions are made according to similar and representative cases in the past.
+As a result, how to identify the most similar case is the primary concern in the judgment of the Common Law system.

+#### 4.3.
+Legal Question Answering

+- Legal Question Answering can provide consultancy for those who are unfamiliar with the legal domain.